Demystifying the AP Biology Unit 7 FRQs: A full breakdown

 (d) The role of oxygen:

 Oxygen is the final electron acceptor in aerobic cellular respiration, essential for oxidative phosphorylation.
-Alcoholic fermentation, being anaerobic, does not require oxygen.
-In fact, oxygen inhibits alcoholic fermentation.
+In real terms, alcoholic fermentation, being anaerobic, does not require oxygen.
+In fact, oxygen inhibits alcoholic fermentation Simple, but easy to overlook..

 V. Addressing Common Misconceptions